SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/VS.rst

 most practical to simply add empirically derived offsets to MVS for deeper events, or for particular regions.

+Read the documentation of :ref:`sceewenv`, :ref:`scvsmag` and :ref:`sceewlog`
+for their configurations.

 Understanding VS output
 -----------------------

 The VS system currently being offered is a test version.
 A tool for dissemination of results is not part of the core modules.

 False alarms, missed events, solution quality
 ---------------------------------------------

-The rate of false alarms and missed events is determined by the output of the normal SeisComp3 origin chain (:ref:`scautopick`, :ref:`scautoloc`), and will be similar to the performance of the automatic setup for typical network operations (i.e. if you do not trust your automatic origins for the network, you will not trust them for VS either).
+The rate of false alarms and missed events is determined by the output of the normal SeisComP origin chain (:ref:`scautopick`, :ref:`scautoloc`), and will be similar to the performance of the automatic setup for typical network operations (i.e. if you do not trust your automatic origins for the network, you will not trust them for VS either).
 A solution quality is independently estimated by VS, combining information on location quality and station quality.